Play it Forward Instrument Donation Drive ~ Saturday, March 17 at the LSO Concert at Viterbo Fine Arts Center

 The La Crosse Symphony Orchestra, in collaboration with the La Crosse Area Youth Symphony Orchestras, the La Crosse School District, the Boys and Girls Club of Greater La Crosse and the Franke Foundation, is trying to change that.
 The orchestra is starting a musical instrument donation program to gather gently used, playable instruments for La Crosse students.

-The program, called “Play It Forward-La Crosse,” will kick-off on Saturday, March 11, with a drive at the Valley View Mall.
-People can donate instruments from 11 a.m. to 5 p.m. at the mall.
+The program, called “Play It Forward-La Crosse,” will kick-off on Saturday, March 17, with a drive at the LSO’s March Concert at Viterbo Fine Arts Center.
+People can donate instruments from 6:45pm – 10:00pm in the Fine Arts Center Lobby.

 “We know a lot of people have used instruments in good condition sitting around at home, and they or their children no longer play,” said Jean Ann Gundersen, who oversees the drive.
 “We want to put these instruments to good use and provide a musical experience for children who might not have the opportunity otherwise.”